 The next expanded movie universes for Hollywood

-Upcoming film Logan has already been announced as Hugh Jackman’s final portrayal as fan-favorite mutant Wolverine, as well as a closing chapter for the current X-Men timeline.
+Upcoming film Logan has already been announced as Hugh Jackman’s final portrayal as fan-favourite mutant Wolverine, as well as a closing chapter for the current X-Men timeline.
 But spin-off characters joining up for a new team called X-Force has already been foreshadowed.
-It’s still uncertain whether these threads will ultimately be tied together, but the X-Men proprietors have at least planted the seeds of these characters (Psylocke from Apocalypse, Cable from Deadpool 2, X-23 from Logan) in other movies should they decide to propel forward with cashing in on a shared universe.
+It’s still uncertain whether these threads will ultimately be tied together, but the X-Men proprietors have at least planted the seeds of these characters (Psylocke from Apocalypse, Cable from Deadpool 2, X-23 from Logan) in other movies should they decide to propel forward with cashing-in on a shared universe.

 The proposal was to have 23 Jump Street become a crossover with the Men In Black series.
 Even though this idea has since been debunked, it still deserves a mention because it serves as a warning sign that studios are so anxious to get their beaks wet on any potential crossover profits that they will field any ideas, no matter how inane.
 Prepare for cinemas to be inundated with movie universes for the foreseeable future.